-Greenbelt Alliance is excited to endorse the Agrihood project in the City of Santa Clara.
+Greenbelt Alliance is excited to announce that the Santa Clara City Council has approved the Agrihood project!
 This innovative proposal, which we endorsed in June of 2018, provides 361 new homes—half of which will be affordable—as well as community spaces and a teaching farm on a 5.8-acre infill site in the center of the city.

 The Agrihood will include a mix of townhomes, senior housing, and multifamily apartments, with 163 homes reserved for low-income residents, as well as homes reserved for seniors and veterans.
 This range of affordability helps ensure the Agrihood will be a benefit to all Santa Clara residents, and serve as a microcosm of the dynamic diversity of the Bay Area as a whole.
 The project is expected to receive funds from Measure A, the $1 billion affordable housing bond voters across Santa Clara County approved in 2016.